 During the toddler and preschool years, children learn a great deal about the world.
 They're organizing objects and entities into categories, figuring out what makes other people tick, and learning how to navigate the complexities of day-to-day life.
-In the Child Development Lab, we're working to better understand some of these fantastic advances.
+At the DAX Center, we're working to better understand some of these fantastic advances.

 Psychology department opens new developmental learning labRead More